StrawWagen/termhunter/README.md

         ["soldier_meleeattack_handler"] = { -- simple task that triggers the bot's TermSoldier_Melee special action
     --- brain continues below
 ```
-All the desired tasks are copied over into the bot's new self.TaskList, and the new brain continues below
+All the desired tasks are copied over into the bot's new self.TaskList, and the new brain continues below.

 ## Examples and final custom brain thoughts